 This configuration comes with just 8GB of RAM and a 256GB SSD, but you can increase those by moving up to the highest configuration.

 The $1,900 4K+ model: Core i7, 16GB of RAM, 512GB SSD

 The highest-end configuration has everything you could want in a 13-inch laptop.
-You get the option for 16GB of RAM and up to 512GB of storage.
-You get the same Core i7 processor and the Iris Plus graphics as the prior model.
+You get the option for 16GB of RAM and up to 512GB of storage and you get the same Core i7 processor and the Iris Plus graphics as the prior model.

-The main difference is the 4K+ display, of course.
+The main difference is the 4K+ display, of course, referred to by Dell as “UHD+.”
 The aspect ratio remains 16:10, meaning the odd resolution comes out to 3,840 x 2,400 pixels.
 That’s technically more pixels than a traditional 4K screen, which is never a bad thing.
 Even the 13-inch MacBook Pro, for example, has a lower resolution of 2,560 x 1,600.

 It’s more than just extra pixels, though.
-This 4K+ model comes with a wider color gamut to please creatives.
-Given how solid the UHD+ screen is, though, I would recommend reserving this for only professionals whose jobs depend on seeing precise colors.
-This 4K+ screen will also put a serious dent on the battery life of the laptop.
+This UHD+ model comes with a wider color gamut to please creative types.
+Given how solid the HD+ screen is, though, I would recommend reserving this for only professionals whose jobs depend on seeing precise colors.
+This UHD+ screen will also put a serious dent on the battery life of the laptop.